hershal/adjustable-operation-queue/README.md

 ```

 Notice that the last two operations finished out of their original order, but
 the Promise still resolved properly.
+OperationQueue handles this with ease,
+allowing requests to complete in any order.

 # TODO
 - [ ] Arrange for cancellable Operations
-- [ ] Reject the overall Promise when an individual callback is rejected
+- [ ] Reject the overall Promise when an individual callback is rejected or fails